 From an internal policy perspective, we limit access to our servers that store our user and internal data on a "need-to-know" basis.
-Our internal control protocols cover the full lifecycle of data processing including data collection, data quality management, data encryption and transportation, data storage security, data backup and recovery, data processing and analytics, proper use of data, and data destruction and disposition.
-We adopt a data encryption system intended to ensure the secured storage and transmission of data, and prevent any unauthorized member of the public or third parties from accessing or using our data in any unauthorized manner.
+Our internal control protocols cover the full lifecycle of data processing including collection, transmission, storage analytics, destruction, and disposition.
+We collect personal information with adherence to the principle of minimum necessity and obtain informed authorization from the users.
+We adopt a data encryption system to ensure data storage and transmission security.
+We establish an authorization mechanism to prevent any unauthorized member of the public or third parties from accessing or using our data in any unauthorized manner and timely remove unnecessary data privileges of the personnel who no longer needs access to our data.
+We establish supplier data security programs to evaluate and promote the data protection capabilities of suppliers who process our data.
 We also deploy a variety of detection mechanisms, including machine learning technology and other automated tools that help us independently identify certain misleading information on our platform to remove, suppress, or forward the content for human review.
 As we continue to develop these tools, content is reviewed by our trained specialists to comply with applicable laws and regulations.
 Furthermore, we implement comprehensive data masking of user data for the purpose of fending off potential hacking or security attacks.